 - Free 30-day trial

-Pros: Daily email summaries showing recent spending and automatic updates to your spreadsheet
+- Daily email summaries show recent spending and updates

 Best For: Hands-on Google Sheets and Excel users

 You can’t escape taxes, but you can make them easier to file thanks to programs like TurboTax.
 The software is designed for users with no accounting experience.
-It keeps things simple by asking questions like “Do you have any children?” to determine deductions.
+It keeps things simple by asking questions to determine deductions.
 W-2s and other tax documents can be manually entered, or you can upload a photo of the documents and the software will handle the rest.

 The most basic version lets you file your federal and state income tax returns free of charge for basic 1040 forms.
 If you feel like you need extra help, TurboTax Live connects you with a certified public accountant who can assist you with your tax return.